Make-School-Courses/IOT-1-Devices-and-IOT/docs/Class1.md

 ### First steps: <br>Download and install the Arduino IDE and S4A (Scratch for Arduino) IDE using the following links

-Notes:
-The security settings on OS/X must be set to allow all applications to run or OS/X may throw up a dialog claiming the Arduino IDE and/or mBlock is a damaged application erroneously.
+##### Notes: The security settings on OS/X must be set to allow all applications to run or OS/X may throw up a dialog claiming the Arduino IDE and/or S4A is a damaged application erroneously.
 ![](images/ArduinoIDEDownload.png)
 ![](images/S4ADownload.png)
 # Download S4A firmware for the Arduino Mega 2560 board